neethila-knk/furniture-design-app-react-threejs/README.md

 7. Customize colors, textures, and materials from the materials panel
 8. Adjust lighting conditions and environment settings for different times of day
 9. Save your design with a name and optional description

-### Managing Designs
-- Access saved designs from the dashboard with thumbnail previews
-- Filter and sort designs by name, date, or custom tags
-- Open, edit, duplicate, or delete existing designs
-- Export designs in various formats for client presentations
-- Share designs via unique URLs with optional password protection

 ## 💻 System Requirements